azychen/Project-Starter/README.md

 The notion that mathematics, a purely man-made concept, can accurately explain real world phenomena astounds me.
 This deep fascination in our own world that we exist in motivated me to further explore that concept in another light - through programming.
-Not only would working on this project be something truly exciting for me, the prospect of accurately and precisely simulating real-world actions would also quite challenging to me.
+Not only would working on this project be something truly exciting for me, it would also be greatly beneficial to the future of the field.
+Targeting a younger demographic is a key component of this project, with the aim of sparking interest in this field by demonstrating how fun physical phenomena may be.
+Additionally, the prospect of accurately and precisely simulating real-world actions would also quite challenging to me.

 ####Phase 1: Stories
 As a user, I want to...
-- see the objects _move_
+- see the balls _move_
-- _add_ objects to the sandbox
+- _add_ balls to the BallPit
-- _delete_ objects from the sandbox
+- _delete_ balls from the BallPit
-- _change_ the properties of an object already in the sandbox
+- see the balls _interact_ with each other and the environment